Kendriya Vidyalaya (AFS)

-Kendriya Vidyalaya (AFS) is located inside the, 6 - Wing Air Force Station, Palta, Barrackpore.
+PM SHRI Kendriya Vidyalaya (AFS) is located inside the, 6 - Wing Air Force Station, Palta, Barrackpore.

 History

 The school was inaugurated on 15 December 1964.
 The first principal was S.P.
-Bhattacharya and the first chairman was Dr. D.M.
-Oka.
-It was then known as "Central School" and for the next few decades, it was only for the wards of the central government employees only.
-In the 1980s it was opened for all.
+Bhattacharya and the first chairman was 6 -Wing Group Captain Dr. Damodar Madhao Oka (alias DM Oka) Station Commander, Palta Air Force Station.
+It was then known as "Central School" and for the next few decades, it was open for admission of the wards of the central government employees only, especially students whose parents were in employed in the Indian armed forces which are transferable jobs.
+In the 1980s it was opened for wards of civilians as well.

 Education system

-Kendriya Vidyalaya (AFS) runs as per the norms of CBSE and Kendriya Vidyalaya Sangathan.
-The school has three divisions which are Primary (I - V), Junior Secondary (VI - VIII), and Senior Secondary (IX-XII).
+PM SHRI Kendriya Vidyalaya (AFS) runs as per the norms of CBSE and Kendriya Vidyalaya Sangathan.
+The school has four divisions which are Balvatika-III, Primary (I - V), Junior Secondary (VI - VIII), and Senior Secondary (IX-XII).
 Each class are further divided into four sections.
 The school offers three streams, Humanities, Science (Computer Science / Biological Science) and Commerce at 10+2 level.

 Academic session

 The academic session starts from 1 April and ends on 31 March of every financial year.